-We are again pleased to acknowledge the continued high quality of records maintained by the Clerk and conclude that, on the basis of the work undertaken to date this year, the Council continues to operate adequate and effective internal control arrangements.
-Detail of that work is set out in the body of the following report with a few relatively minor recommendations arising each of which is further summarised in the appended Action Plan for ease of members reference.
+We are again pleased to acknowledge the continued high quality of records maintained by the Clerk and conclude that, based on the work undertaken this year, the Council continues to operate adequate and effective internal control arrangements.
+Detail of the work undertaken is set out in the body of the following report with a few relatively minor recommendations recorded that arose during our interim review: are further summarised in the appended Action Plan with the updated current position also recorded for ease of members' reference.